 Kangra Valley in Himachal Pradesh is home to several ancient temples.
-It is an important destination for Hindu pilgrimage.
-Baijnath Temple lies around 36 km east of the Kangra Valley.
+Hence, it is an important destination for Hindu pilgrimage.
+Baijnath Temple is one of the most popular pilgrimage sites in Himachal that lies around 36 km east of the Kangra Valley.
 This temple is also easily accessible from Palampur.
-Baijnath Shiva temple is renowned for its architectural splendor, sculpture and festivals.
-Not only domestic, but also international tourists throng this temple during the Mahashivaratri festival.
+Baijnath Shiva Temple is renowned for its architectural splendor, sculpture, and festivals.
+Domestic and international tourists throng this temple during the Mahashivaratri festival.

-Two local merchants named Ahuka and Manyuka built the famous Baijnath Temple in 1204 AD.
+Two local merchants, Ahuka and Manyuka, built the famous Baijnath Temple in 1204 AD.
 It is an example of the north Indian style of architecture that emerged in the medieval era.
 Known as the Nagara style of temple architecture, the focal point is the lingam in the inner sanctum.
-The entrance to this sanctum is through a narrow hallway that has a mandapa or outdoor pillared hall in front.
+The entrance to this sanctum is through a narrow hallway with a mandapa or outdoor pillared hall in front.

-Apart from the idol of Lord Shiva, this temple also houses images of Surya (the sun god), goddess Chamunda, Nandi (Shiva's bull vehicle) and a sculpture of Kartikay (the son of Shiva and Parvati).
-The outer walls have carved images of several other deities.
+Apart from the idol of Lord Shiva, this temple also houses images of Surya (the sun god), goddess Chamunda, Nandi (Shiva's bull vehicle), and a sculpture of Kartikay (the son of Shiva and Parvati).
+In addition, the outer walls have carved images of several other deities.

 History of Baijnath Temple